 4. All children and young people have the right to express their views on matters that affect them.

 All course tutors are asked to produce evidence of PVG scheme membership.
 Where this is not available, a check will be made by SScOT.

 We have been advised by Disclosure Scotland that Student Assistants on SScOT courses are not undertaking regulated work and therefore do not require PVG scheme membership.
-Student assistants are there to assist with the smooth running of the course and support the group musically where required, and will never be placed in a 1-1 care situation with young people.
+Student assistants are there to assist with the smooth running of the course and support the group musically where required, and will not normally be placed in a 1-1 care situation with young people.
 They are, however, bound to abide by the same child protection guidelines as any other members of staff.

 Code of Practice

 As an adult working for SScOT, you should:

 - Treat all children and young people with respect

 - Provide a good example of acceptable behaviour

 - Where possible, plan activities which involve more than one person being present, or ensure that other adults are within sight or hearing whenever possible

 - Be available to listen to the concerns of participants, and to refer them to other sources of help where appropriate